 Super Visa Canada

-If you want your parents or grandparents to be able to visit you in Canada for more than six months at a time then a Super Visa Canada might be what you need.
+If you want your parents or grandparents to visit you in Canada for an extended period, the Super Visa Canada is probably your best option.

 What is a Super Visa Canada?